 If you’re looking for the best cocktail bars in Rome, you’ve come to the right place.

-This list of the best cocktail bars in Rome has been compiled from years of exploring Rome’s bar scene, updated for 2020 with prices and new openings.
+This list of the best cocktail bars in Rome has been compiled from years of exploring Rome’s bar scene, updated for 2023 with prices and new openings.
 Including a mix of new and old Rome cocktail bars, I’m proud to say that there’s something for everyone on this list.
 I haven’t included all of the city’s speakeasies, however, which deserve a separate entry.

 If you’ve followed my blog for a while, you’ll know that I’m passionate about a well-mixed cocktail, one of my favourite after-dark pursuits in Rome.
 But while great drinks are important, what really makes a cocktail bar one of the best is the attitude of the staff and the atmosphere, both of which can’t be cheated.
 This list of the best cocktail bars in Rome accordingly prioritises those which serve a side of warmth and good manners alongside some fantastic drinks.